Zapryanov/Cars-Magazine/ads-for-cars/README.md

 Car-Magazine is a SPA for advertizing car ads.

+Project setup:
+    In REST-API:
+        npm install

+    In ads-for-cars:
+        npm install

 To start the application, in the console I use the command "npm start"
     in both REST-APP and React App.